 - Faculty committees that oversee the MA and MFA graduate programs consider departmental funding for all incoming graduate students and second-year graduate students in good standing.
 The department awards students the Graduate School funding category of teaching assistantship (TA).
-If the award offered is accepted, the graduate student must register for nine semester credit hours each semester during the period of the award.
-The hours must satisfy one or more of the degree requirements. - The role of TA is defined as assisting a faculty member with one of the large lecture classes or as the instructor of record for a small lecture or studio course.
+If the award offered is accepted, the graduate student must register for nine semester credit hours each semester during the award period.
+The hours must satisfy one or more of the degree requirements. - A TA's role is assisting a faculty member with one of the large lecture classes or as the instructor of record for a small lecture or studio course.
 Sometimes, a graduate student will work first with a faculty member as an apprentice in one semester before advancing to the instructor of record in another semester.
-The student can learn effective methods of communication, organization, course content management, and evaluation.
-Teaching assignments are generally introductory courses with non-department majors. - The semester-based funding award is composed of a department stipend that forms the graduate student's compensation and a Graduate School tuition benefit applied to a tuition invoice.
-The process starts in the department, and all awards are considered half time or 50% awards.
+Students can learn effective communication, organization, course content management, and evaluation methods.
+Teaching assignments are generally introductory courses with non-department majors.

+- The semester-based funding award comprises a department stipend that forms the graduate student's compensation and a Graduate School tuition benefit applied to a tuition invoice.
+The process starts in the department, and all awards are considered half-time or 50% awards.
 The Graduate School and College of Fine Arts set the minimum stipend levels for the academic year.
-According to the policy, if earning a 50% tuition waiver, the stipend is earned with a workload of ten hours per week for a semester.

-• Graduate students will sign a department contract that stipulates the assignment and confirms the parameters of the award.
+According to the policy, if earning a 50% tuition waiver, the stipend is earned with a workload of up to ten hours per week for a semester. - Graduate students will sign a department contract that stipulates the assignment and confirms the parameters of the award.
 The tuition benefit program is not available for the Summer Term.